How to hire independent contractors

 - Who owns the intellectual property of the finished work

-- A clear delineation of how and when each party is able to exit the agreement
+- A clear delineation of how and when each party can exit the agreement

 - Who is responsible for tax filings and insurance